Every bursted bubble has a glory!

 A recent study showed that if parents view their child’s failure as a negative event, then the child is more likely to adopt a “fixed” mindset of intelligence.
 Ultimately, the child comes to see that the parents are concerned more with performance than learning.

 In contrast, if parents view their child’s failure as an opportunity for learning and understanding how to improve, the child is more likely to adopt a growth mindset.
-At least part of the equation for how to teach growth mindset, then, comes down to us changing our own mindset first.
+At least part of the equation for passing along growth mindset for kids comes down to us changing our own mindset first.

 As parents, it is hard to see our kids not succeed at something.
 I think it hurts us sometimes as much as it hurts them.
 Helping them see how failure is all part of the learning process, however, is key to them learning to persist in the face of discouragement.